 Baby, it’s cold inside too!

 Whether you have an old, drafty house like me or you live in a cold climate, it may be time to stock up on some winter essentials for baby (or your tot).
-From cozy jammies to sleep sacks and even humidifiers, we’ve rounded up our favorite winter gear for keeping baby warm at home.
+From cozy jammies and booties to sleep sacks and even humidifiers, we’ve rounded up our favorite winter gear for keeping baby warm at home.

 But first, here are a couple of things you need to know, especially if you have an infant at home.
 Babies lose heat much faster than we do, but they also are prone to overheating.
 In other words, they aren’t the best at regulating their body temperature.
 To keep them as comfy and cozy as possible, the AAP recommends that you dress baby like you would, but add an extra layer.